osamuaoki/dot-vim/plugins.md

 * https://github.com/airblade/vim-gitgutter

 At this moment, My use of `:G....` commands are minimal.
-These are used only as vim-airline clents running in backgrounds for me at this moment.
+These are used only as vim-airline clients running in backgrounds for me at this moment.

 ## Tailing whitespace checks